btroncone/learn-rxjs/operators/transformation/mergemap.md

 Maps the source's emitted values to new observales.
 These inner observables are then flatten with `mergeAll`.
 They are then subscribed to and begin emission.

 ### Description
-The `mergeMap` operator takes the values emitted by the source observables and map it to a new observable using the project function.
-The `project` function is the only required argument because `mergemMap` will make an attempt to subscribe to to the newly mapped observable.
-This inner observable will then begin emission.
-Similar to `mergeAll`, when new inner observables arrive, they are flatten, subscribed to, and begin emission.
-Once the source and all inner observables completes, `mergeMap` will emits a complete.
+The `mergeMap` operator subscribes to observable returned from the `project` function, emitting all values emitted from this *inner* observable.
+Each time the source emits a new value, the new observable is merged with preexisting ones and their emission are flatten into one continuous stream.
+Unlike `switchMap`, many inner subscriptions can be maintained at a time.

-The `resultSelector` is an optional argument that gives you access to the outer and inner values and indices of the emitted value.
-This gives you a great deal of control over what you can do with the output.
+An optional `resultSelector` function can also be supplied as a second parameter.
+If provided, the function is invoked with the last emitted value of the source observable, inner observable, and the current index (count of emissions) of the inner and outer observable.

-Because the source could continue to emits values while the inners observables are incomplete, there is a risk of your system being overloaded.
-In this scenario, you would want to make use of the `concurrent` argument.
-This optional argument allows you to control the number of concurrent values being subscribed to.
+Because the source could continue to emits values while the inners observables are incomplete, there is a risk of overloading.
+In this scenario, the `concurrent` argument is put to use.
+This optional argument allows you to control the number of concurrent values being subscribed.

 __*For instance...*__